 The Local Control Funding Formula (LCFF) represents a major change in how California supports local education agencies.
-It provides new decision-making authority to districts, empowering them to act based on the needs they see for students.
+It provides new decision-making authority to districts, empowering them to act based on the needs they see for students and provides for increased opportunities to close the achievement gap.
 This shifts the state from treating school funding as “input to support students” to “resources that are linked to performance expectations.”

-Complementing these changes is the newly required Local Control and Accountability Plan (LCAP).
-The LCAP is the Funding Formula’s vehicle for transparency and engagement.
-Through the development of their LCAPs, districts are expected to articulate and share the performance data, needs, actions, and anticipated outcomes that are guiding their use of state funding.
+Complementing these changes is the newly revised Local Control and Accountability Plan (LCAP).
+The LCAP is the Funding Formula’s vehicle for transparency, equity in opportunity, and engagement.
+Through the development of their LCAPs, districts are expected to articulate and share their performance data, needs, actions, and anticipated outcomes that are guiding their use of state funding.
+Performance data is gathered from a variety of sources including the California School Dashboard which reports on both state and local indicators.

-- New!
-LCAP Rubric Workshop Materials from November 7, 2016 Nancy Brownell Presentation
+- LCAP Rubric Workshop Materials from November 7, 2016 Nancy Brownell Presentation

-- New!
-LCAP Metric Resources Example from Yolo County
+- LCAP Metric Resources Example from Yolo County

-- New Guiding questions on use of Supplemental/Concentration Funds on a Schoolwide/Districtwide basis
+- Guiding questions on use of Supplemental/Concentration Funds on a Schoolwide/Districtwide basis

-- New Selected resources to help answer these questions
+- Selected resources to help answer these questions

 EdSource LCFF Guide